 The motte and bailey were protected by deep ditch full of water all the way around it called a moat.
 You could only get into the bailey by crossing over the moat, so they built a bridge that could be lowered and raised depending on whether friends or enemies were trying to get in.
 This was called a drawbridge.

 Motte and bailey castles were first built with wood, and then replaced with stone keeps and walls because stone is a stronger material.
-It doesn’t burn like wood does, and it takes more to knock down a stone wall than it does a wooden wall.
+It doesn’t burn like wood does, and it is more difficult to knock down a stone wall than a wooden wall.

 One of the worst jobs at the castle was to be a gong farmer.
 Toilets, called garderobes, were built along the inside of the castle walls – everything just dropped down into the castle moat or into ditches called cesspits.
 Gong farmers had to clean out the cesspits.

-Dungeons were in the basements of castles – it’s where prisoners were kept.
+Dungeons were in the basements of castles, where prisoners were kept.

-When you look at a castle, you’ll see tiny windows that look like slits – these were made so archers could fire arrows through them to defend the castle.
+When you look at a castle, you’ll see tiny windows that look like slits.
+These "arrow loops" were made so archers could fire arrows through them to defend the castle.
 They are narrow so that it was hard for the attacking archers to fire arrows back through them.